 |Early Childhood Education|

 Phoenix College's Early Childhood Education and Administration program offers countless opportunities for educating and assisting young children.
 Child and Family Studies students may choose from two tracks at PC.
 The Early Childhood Education and Administration program is designed for those who desire a career in teaching young children while the Family Development program is offered to those hoping to become an invaluable elementary school teacher.

 PC offers an Associate in Applied Science (AAS) in Early Childhood Education and Administration: Birth through Age 5, as well as a Certificate of Completion (CCL).
 CCLs are also offered in Curriculum for Young Children and Early Childhood Classroom Management.

 Graduates may go on to educate young children, create and oversee childcare programs, or work with families in designated programs, agencies, and organizations.

 Discuss your course load with an academic advisor inside the Hannelly Enrollment Center (HC) at our historic, centrally located campus.
-Future teachers may contact the program director, Alverta McKenzie, for more information.
+Future teachers may contact Gloria McGinty, Program Director; or Char Brandom; Applied Technology, Family & Consumer Sciences Department Chair, for more information.